 Entrance to Ninna-ji Temple is usually free (except for the temple garden), but during the cherry blossom season, there is a fee.
 However, the views of the cherry blossoms and majestic Five-Storied Pagoda during this season are certainly worth the price.
 Also, as the temple is a little off the beaten path, it likely won't be as crowded as some other places, so you'll be able to enjoy the blossoms in peace.

-Kamigamo ShrineKamigamo Shrine has a special, mysterious feel of nature to it, and it’s also a World Heritage Site.
-The shrine is a bit further away from downtown, so I recommend taking a taxi to it, as the bus ride is quite long.
+Kamigamo ShrineDesignated a UNESCO World Heritage Site, the Kamigamo Shrine offers a unique, almost magical feeling that's unique to nature.
+This shrine is a little far away from downtown, so we recommend taking a taxi as the bus ride is quite long.

 The spacious grass fields and beautiful pink cherry blossoms of the shrine create a harmony that is hard to pass by — it feels like you could spend days just sitting and taking it all in.
 The shrine has the incredible ability to take all the weight off your shoulders and carry all your worries away as it gently lowers you into a river of cherry blossoms.
 The Kamigamo Shrine is close to the Kamo River, so we also recommend taking a stroll down the river on your way back into town.